 Immigrants, Latinos, and Asians account for growing shares of the economy and population in Idaho.
-Immigrants (the foreign-born) make up 6% of the state’s population, and one-third of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 4.2% of registered voters in the state.
+Immigrants (the foreign-born) make up 5.9% of the state’s population, and more than one third of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 4.8% of registered voters in the state.
 Immigrants are not only integral to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
 Moreover, Latinos and Asians (both foreign-born and native-born) wield $4.1 billion in consumer purchasing power, and the businesses they own had sales and receipts of $939.5 million and employed more than 7,300 people at last count.
-At a time when the economy is still recovering, Idaho can ill-afford to alienate such an important component of its labor force, tax base, and business community.
+As the economy continues to grow, Idaho can ill-afford to alienate such an important component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Idaho’s population and electorate.

-- 4.2% (or 30,347) of registered voters in Idaho were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 4.8% (or 35,468) of all registered voters in Idaho were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by American Immigration Council.

 1 in 8 Idahoans are Latino or Asian.

 - The Latino share of Idaho’s population grew from 5.3% in 1990, to 7.9% in 2000, to 11.8% (or 190,250 people) in 2013.
 The Asian share of the population grew from 0.8% in 1990, to 0.9% in 2000, to 1.5% (or 24,845 people) in 2013, according to the U.S. Census Bureau.